lxmrc/lxmrc.github.io/_posts/2020-11-26-diy-everything.md

 ```

 The first line specifies the image to build the container from.
 The next part defines a job called `test` which will be part of a stage also named `test`.
 The job itself is essentially just a list of the commands you would need to run in your terminal to get the tests running after cloning the repo:
-1. Install dependencies
+1. Install the dependencies
 2. Create the database
 3. Run the tests

-The installing Node and Yarn part was adapted from the GoRails guide, and the headless Firefox part was necessary for the Capybara tests to work.
+The headless Firefox part was necessary for the Capybara tests to work.

 One thing I quickly discovered in the process is that running `bundle install` every time gets old fast, and Node, Yarn and headless Firefox also seem like things that should already be in there ready to go when the container starts running.

 Fortunately, GitLab provides per-repo container registries for uploading your own container images, so I decided to write my own Dockerfile to address this.
-[This post by Brian Morearty](http://ilikestuffblog.com/2014/01/06/how-to-skip-bundle-install-when-deploying-a-rails-app-to-docker/) helped me figure out how to cache gems inside the container image, and then I just copied the `apt-get` lines from my `.gitlab-ci.yml` into my Dockerfile:
+[This post by Brian Morearty](http://ilikestuffblog.com/2014/01/06/how-to-skip-bundle-install-when-deploying-a-rails-app-to-docker/) helped me figure out how to cache gems inside the container image; apart from that I was able to just copy the `apt-get` lines from my `.gitlab-ci.yml` into my Dockerfile:

 ```
 FROM ruby:2.7.1